-“It’s the best and the worst of times to work in television,” says Bacchus Johnson, an MBA applicant and manager at the CBS Corporation.
+“It’s the best and the worst of times to work in television,” says Bryan Johnson, an MBA applicant and manager at the CBS Corporation.

 Television is experiencing something of a golden age in terms of its programming.
 Game of Thrones and Breaking Bad are leading examples of smart TV.
 At the same time, traditional TV networks face stiff competition from internet disruptors like Netflix and Amazon Prime.

-Bacchus is not only looking at programs that provide immediate results however, he’s looking at this as a long-term investment.
-With his long-term goal to found a media company that champions underrepresented voices, Bacchus sees the MBA skillset as integral to achieving his career ambitions.
+Bryan is not only looking at programs that provide immediate results however, he’s looking at this as a long-term investment.
+With his long-term goal to found a media company that champions underrepresented voices, Bryan sees the MBA skillset as integral to achieving his career ambitions.

 Why have you decided to pursue an MBA?